shannonphu/recruiting-advice/README.md

 6. You can omit the objective.
 Those are outdated.
 7. For coursework, don't put course numbers because they mean nothing to someone not attending UCLA.
 Put a course name that means something to anyone external.

+### Make your resume look better
+* Use creddle.io for nice resume templates

 Here is my resume if you want an example: http://shannonphu.github.io/resume/

 ### Contact: